Channel 4 F1

-Channel 4 F1, commonly abbreviated to C4F1, is a British television programme dedicated to the coverage of Formula One motor racing and has been aired by the British broadcaster Channel 4 since 2016.
-Prior to 2019, half of the season's practice, qualifying sessions and races were shown live, with all other events covered in an extended qualifying and race highlights format.
+Channel 4 F1, commonly abbreviated to C4F1, is a British television programme that covers Formula One motor racing.
+It has been aired by the British broadcaster Channel 4 since 2016.

-From 2019 to 2023, only the British GP race will be shown live along with highlights of all other races.
+From 2016 to 2018 half of the season's practice, qualifying sessions and races were shown live, with the other half covered with extended qualifying and race highlights.
+From 2019 to 2026 the programme has shown highlights of all races and live coverage of only the British Grand Prix.

-F1 coverage is shown on the main channel, on-demand service All 4 and the More4 channel in occasional circumstances.
+The F1 program is shown on Channel 4 and available on its on-demand streaming service.
+Occasionally it has aired on the More4 channel, when Channel 4 showed other programming, usually due to a special event.

 History

 2016–2018

 On 21 December 2015, the BBC announced that it would end its deal with Formula One three years early due to budget cuts and would transfer the remaining three years to Channel 4.
 Channel 4 would be showing ten selected races live without advertisements and every race (even live) was to be shown as highlights.
 Channel 4 was the first free-to-air commercial station that ran without commercial breaks during its ten live races.